Francis Xavier Seelos: 1845 to 1850

-Seelos is described as, "...a tall, slender, dignified man, with a kind, open, innocent face."
-Although born in Bavaria, he spoke English elegantly and fluently.
+Seelos was described as, "...a tall, slender, dignified man, with a kind, open, innocent face."
+Although born in Bavaria, he spoke English elegantly and fluently.He soon gained a reputation for kindness and understanding.
+His qualities as a confessor and spiritual direction drew in many Catholics from outside the parish.
+Seelos remarked at one point, "I hear confessions in German, English, French, of Whites, and of Blacks."

-Seelos's availability and innate kindness in understanding and responding to the faithful's needs quickly made him well known as an expert confessor and spiritual director, so much so that people came to him even from neighboring towns.
-His confessional was open to all: "I hear confessions in German, English, French, of Whites, and of Blacks."
-He practiced a simple lifestyle and a simple manner of expressing himself.
-His preaching themes, rich in Biblical content, were always understood even by the simplest people.
+Seelos practiced a simple lifestyle and had a simple manner of expressing himself.
+His preaching themes, rich in Biblical content, were understandable to people of all educational levels.
 Seelos was described as a man with a constant smile and a generous heart, especially towards the needy and the marginalized.